ajdooley/lab-journal/lab-journal.md

 Having produced a working DC motor using a single coil, we decided to try and produce one using 4 coils.
 We 3D printed mounting and attached it to a larger piece of plywood.
 In order to make this motor turn faster, we used thicker gauge copper wire in order to take a higher current and more windings.
 We also stacked up far more magnets.

+In order to produce this new motor we used the following:

+1x 300mm of 8mm threadded rod
+2x 608Z bearings
+50x 8mm washers
+50x 8mm nuts
+500g Thinly insulated copper wire
+Many cups of coffee
+PETG Filament for 3D Printing

 ## 3D printing:

 <img src="https://github.com/ajdooley/lab-journal/blob/master/Untitled-4.fw.png" width="450" height="500" />